We invite you to review this section if you have any questions about clinical research or what your experience as a participant might entail.

 The FDA specifies that you can participate in only one clinical research study at a time.

-Clinical Researchers are known as "Investigators" in the research industry.
+Physicians who conduct clinical research are known as "Investigators" in the research industry.

 Charles P. Andrews, MD, CPI

-Director of Clinical Research: Diagnostics Research Group
+Director of Clinical Research

 Certified Principal Investigator (CPI)

-John R. Holcomb, MD
+John R. Holcomb, MD, CPI

 A Clinical Trial is a medical clinical research study that is conducted to evaluate the safety and effectiveness of new drugs, treatments and medical devices